 Choose a test from the Project Explorer and click the Bind Test button from the Data Source section in the Project ribbon.

-When the external data source is set as desired, click the OK button to bind it to the selected test.
+When the external data source is configured as desired, click the OK button to bind it to the selected test.
 Now the external file is associated with the test, and you can access the data values in the file and bind them to the steps.

 For more information, see How to bind a test to the external data file.